The Transport Finance Law Review: India

 - the claim relates to ownership or possession of the vessel; or

 - the claim is against the owner, demise charterer, manager or operator of the vessel and is secured by a maritime lien.

-The Parliament passed the Major Ports Authorities Bill on 10 February 2021, which is now awaiting the President's assent to fully come into force.
-The Bill seeks to provide greater autonomy and flexibility to major ports and decentralises decision-making to ensure transparency in operations.
-The Bill defines public–private partnership projects as projects taken up through a concession contract by the board on a revenue or royalty-sharing basis.
-It also envisages the creation of an adjudicatory board for adjudication of disputes and to look into complaints received from port users.
+The Major Port Authorities Act 2021 (1 of 2021) came into force on 3 November 2021.
+The Act provides greater autonomy and flexibility to major ports and decentralises decision-making to ensure transparency in operations.
+The Act defines public–private partnership projects as projects taken up through a concession contract by the board on a revenue or royalty-sharing basis.
+It also creates an adjudicatory board for adjudication of disputes and to look into complaints received from port users.

 The civil aviation sector is regulated by:

 - the Aircraft Act 1934 and the Aircraft Rules 1937;